QSI International School of Phuket: History

 QSI Phuket was founded in August 2000.
 At the beginning of the school year 2011-2012, 112 students were enrolled.
 In 2014, QSI Phuket had 129 students enrolled.
-In June of 2019, QSI Phuket had 68 students enrolled.
+In June 2019, QSI Phuket had 68 students enrolled.
 There are 19 full-time teachers.
 Assisting them are 5 paraprofessionals.

 Curriculum

 The curriculum consists of American Literature, British Literature, Creative Writing, Cultural Studies History, Geography, Economics, Comparative Politics, Biology, Chemistry, Physics, Technology, Art, Music, Thai, Health, Photography, Film, and Physical Education.
 Intensive English is offered to students requiring additional assistance in the English language.

 Grading

 Mastery of each unit is evaluated with an A or B (mastery grades).
 B represents mastery at a very good level and “A” represents mastery with the student demonstrating higher order thinking skills.
 Mediocre or poor work (C and D) are not accepted.
 If a student has mastered a unit with a B evaluation, they may wish to demonstrate a higher level of mastery at a later time, within that current school year, to change the evaluation to an A. A time period (quarter, semester, term) is not evaluated; student performance for the school year is assessed on each essential unit in which a student is engaged.